 What's Unique About This Kasbah Mountain Refuge?

 When was the last time you bathed in mountain spring water perfumed with roses after a long hike?
-Or feasted on fresh stone baked bread and Moroccan tagine under the stars?
+Or feast on a piece of fresh stone-baked bread and Moroccan tagine under the stars?

 Sitting at the foot of the highest peak in North Africa, Kasbah du Toubkal is a ‘refuge of Berber culture’ that engulfs the senses, a cosy retreat for those wishing to see another side of Morocco.
 As you sip sweet mint tea on the terrace, no doubt you’ll plan to convert your garage back home into a shisha lounge